Fast and easy last-minute Thanksgiving recipes!

 Arguably one of the best parts about Thanksgiving is the sugar rush that comes after your Thanksgiving lunch or dinner has wrapped up.

-And luckily, it doesn't take a lot of time, effort, or skill to make some mouth-watering desserts for your loved ones to enjoy.
+And luckily, it doesn't take a lot of time, effort, or skill to make some mouth-watering desserts or TikTok-inspired treats for your loved ones to enjoy.

 Sure, you can run by your local grocery store and pick up a couple dozen sugar cookies or pre-baked pie and call it a day.
 Or, you can make something that seems like it's made from scratch that's sure to impress without having to put much manual work in at all.